Dacryostenosis is narrowing of the nasolacrimal duct, which drains tears away from the eye.

 If the blockage is not relieved by the time the child is about 1 year old, an ear, nose, and throat specialist (otorhinolaryngologist) or an eye specialist (ophthalmologist) may have to open the nasolacrimal duct with a small probe, which is usually inserted through the duct opening (punctum) at the inner corner of the eyelid near the nose.
 The child is usually given a general anesthetic for this procedure.

-Acquired dacryostenosis is often a result of age-related narrowing of the duct but can also result from scarring after an injury or surgery.
-Simply inserting a probe as is done with congenital dacryostenosis is usually not effective.
+Acquired dacryostenosis is often a result of age-related narrowing of the duct.
+It can also result from scarring after an injury or surgery or from disorders that cause inflammation such as sarcoidosis (see Sarcoidosis) or granulomatosis with polyangiitis (formerly called Wegener granulomatosis—see Granulomatosis with Polyangiitis).
+Simply inserting a probe, as is done with congenital dacryostenosis, is usually not effective.
 If dacryostenosis causes persistent, bothersome tearing or repeated episodes of infection, surgery may be needed.

 Last full review/revision October 2014 by James Garrity, MD